Meet An Adoptable Dog

 Fence Needed: No

-How do I act when I meet new people?
-Shy but will come around with time.
+How do I act when I first meet new people: Friendly and curious

 Please note - we do not ship or transport our dogs.
 If you are interested in adopting a dog, take a look at the distance between the dog's location and your location and make sure you are able to make the trip.